Legal / Laws

 Legal Resource Center on Violence Against Women – works to improve legal representation for domestic violence survivors.
 Specifically, the LRC works to obtain legal representation for domestic violence survivors in interstate custody cases and to provide technical assistance to domestic violence victim advocates and attorneys in such cases, Takoma Park, MD.

-Muskie School Continuing Legal Education Series – the Cutler Institute of the Muskie School of Public Service is pleased to provide Continuing Legal Education (CLE) webinars.
+Muskie School Continuing Legal Education Series, Muskie School of Public Service – provides Continuing Legal Education (CLE) webinars.
 Ethics for lawyers will address various aspects of ethics in the practice of law related to violence against women, Portland, ME.

 National Alliance of Victims' Rights Attorneys – a membership alliance of attorneys and advocates committed to the protection, enforcement, and advancement of crime victims' rights nationwide.
 NAVRA is a project of the National Crime Victim Law Institute (NCVLI), a non profit research and educational organization that actively promotes balance and fairness in the justice system through crime victim centered legal advocacy, education, and resource sharing, Portland, OR.